UMAprotocol/launch-lsp/README.md

 ## Install system dependencies

-You will need to install nodejs v12 (we recommend `nvm` to manage node versions) and yarn.
+You will need to install nodejs (we recommend the latest stable version, nodejs v14, and `nvm` to manage node versions) and yarn.

 Note: these additional dependencies are required -- you may or may not have them on your system already: